 Never fear, fatrabbit CREATIVE is here to answer these questions and more!

-A website is secure when the browser address bar has green padlock.
+A website is secure when the browser address bar has a green padlock.
 Another way to check if a website is secure is to see if the website URL uses https rather than http.
 The “S” at the end of HTTPS stands for “Secure”.
 This means all communications between your browser and the website are encrypted.

-A green padlock plus the name of the company or organization, also in green, means website has an Extended Validation (EV) certificate which assures you that the website is under the control of the company it claims to be.
+A green padlock plus the name of the company or organization, also in green, means the website has an Extended Validation (EV) certificate which assures you that the website is under the control of the company it claims to be.

 Did you know: More than 50% of the web pages is now encrypted?